zooniverse/help/docs/next-steps/feedback.md

 This example uses shared success/failure messages for simplicity, but we recommend customizing them per subject to provide helpful information to the volunteer.

-## Training Strategy and Probability
+## Setting Frequency of Training Subjects

-The training strategy determines how frequently volunteers are shown training subjects as they progress through classifications.
-This helps balance early guidance with independent classification as users gain experience.

-### Configuration Parameters
+Subject sets can be identified as training sets, allowing them to be served differently from the rest of the linked sets and removing them from workflow retirement statistics.
+Specifically, training sets can be served to workflow participants with decreasing frequency over time, providing greater guidance early on and tapering off later when volunteers have become more confident and consistent.

-Training behavior is controlled via workflow configuration variables:
+Training behavior is controlled via three workflow configuration variables:

 - **`training_set_ids`** – identifies which subject sets contain training subjects
 - **`training_chances`** – an array of probability values used to determine frequency at which training subjects are shown.
 A value is selected from this array using the index derived from a user's seen subjects count for the workflow